cran-task-views/SpatioTemporal/SpatioTemporal.md

         achieve the clustering goal.
 Each component is itself a mixture model of polynomial autoregressive regressions whose the logistic weights consider the spatial and temporal information.
-    -   `r pkg("stam")` stam is an evolving package that target on the various methods to conduct Spatio-Temporal Analysis and Modelling,including Exploratory Spatio-Temporal Analysis and Inferred Spatio-Temporal Modelling.
     -   `r pkg("stampr")` Perform spatial temporal analysis of moving polygons; a longstanding analysis problem in Geographic Information Systems.
 Facilitates directional